BOB4Drone/Drone_Hacking_Guideline_ENG/2-body/2_software-gcs.md

 Since QGC also uses the same mavlink protocol as PX4, it was able to find vulnerabilities in the three functions using the [fuzzer](https://github.com/BOB4Drone/4D-Fuzzer) that was previously made.

 #### 3.2.2.
 QGC With AFL++
 We used AFL++ for code coverage-based fuzzing.
-First, since AFL++ basically performs purging using file I/O, we changed `afl-forkserver.c` to use UDP as follows.
+First, since AFL++ basically performs fuzzing using file I/O, we changed `afl-forkserver.c` to use UDP as follows.
 ```
 int client_socket;
     struct sockaddr_in serverAddress;